Variational Monte Carlo with Large Patched Transformers: Introduction

-A particularly promising choice are RNNs, which can find ground states and reconstruct quantum states from data with high accuracies \cite{Hibat-Allah2020, Hibat-Allah2022, Morawetz2021, Czischek2022}.
+A particularly promising choice are autoregressive neural networks such as the PixelCNN~\cite{Sharir2020} and RNNs~\cite{Hibat-Allah2020, Hibat-Allah2022, Morawetz2021, Czischek2022}, which can find ground states and reconstruct quantum states from data with high accuracies.
 These models consider qubit systems in sequential order, providing an efficient wavefunction encoding.
-However, this setup experiences limitations for systems with strong correlations between qubits far apart in the sequence, which, for example, happens for two-dimensional qubit systems~\cite{Hibat-Allah2020, Czischek2022}.
+However, these setups experience limitations for systems with strong correlations between qubits far apart in the sequence, which, for example, happens for two-dimensional qubit systems~\cite{Hibat-Allah2020, Czischek2022, Sharir2020}.

-Similar to the RNN approach, transformer (TF) models~\cite{Vaswani2017} can be used as a wavefunction ansatz by considering a sequence of qubits~\cite{Zhang2023, Viteritti2022, Sharir2022, Cha2022, Ma2023, An2023, Glehn2022}.
-Due to their non-recurrent nature and the ability to highlight the influence of specific previous sequence elements, TF models perform better at covering long-range correlations~\cite{Vaswani2017}, promising to overcome the limitations of RNNs~\cite{Viteritti2022, Sharir2022}.
+Similar to the RNN or PixelCNN approaches, transformer (TF) models~\cite{Vaswani2017} can be used as a wavefunction ansatz by considering a sequence of qubits~\cite{Zhang2023, Viteritti2022, Sharir2022, Cha2022, Ma2023, An2023, Glehn2022} or for simulating quantum dynamics~\cite{Carrasquilla2021a, Luo2022}.
+Due to their non-recurrent nature and the ability to highlight the influence of specific previous sequence elements, TF models perform better at covering long-range correlations~\cite{Vaswani2017}, promising to overcome the limitations of RNNs and PixelCNNs~\cite{Viteritti2022, Sharir2022}.
 In this work, we analyze the performance of the TF wavefunction ansatz for variational ground state searches and observe improved accuracies in the representation of quantum states compared to the RNN approach.

 Inspired by the introduction of the vision transformer, which enables the efficient application of TF models for image processing and generation tasks~\cite{Dosovitskiy2021}, and by previous works in the field~\cite{Viteritti2022, Sharir2022, Hibat-Allah2023}, we study RNN and TF models that consider sequences of patches of qubits.
 This approach reduces the sequence length and thus the computational cost significantly, while accurately capturing correlations within the patch.
 For further improvements we introduce large, patched transformers (LPTF) consisting of a powerful patched TF model followed by a computationally efficient patched RNN that breaks large inputs into smaller sub-patches.
 This architecture allows for an efficient consideration of large patches in the input sequence of the TF network, further reducing the sequence length.